BambooHR/bhr-api-php/docs/Api/PublicAPIApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$company_domain = 'company_domain_example'; // string | The subdomain used to access BambooHR.
-If you access BambooHR at https://mycompany.bamboohr.com, then the companyDomain is \"mycompany\"
 $first_name = 'first_name_example'; // string | The first name of the candidate.
 $last_name = 'last_name_example'; // string | The last name of the candidate.
 $job_id = 56; // int | The id of the job opening for the candidate application.